 The requirement for Informed Consent

-Appropriate consents, permissions, and releases must be obtained where authors wish to include case details or other personal information or images of patients and any other individuals in a UMJ publication in order to comply with all applicable laws and regulations concerning the privacy and/or security of personal information.
+Appropriate consents, permissions, and releases must be obtained where authors wish to include case details or other personal information or images of patients and any other individuals in THE ULUTAS MEDICAL JOURNAL (UMJ) in order to comply with all applicable laws and regulations concerning the privacy and/or security of personal information.

 It is the responsibility of the author to ensure that: each individual or the individual's legal guardian or another person with legal authority to act on the individual's behalf who appears in any video, recording, photograph, image, illustration or case report (or in any other identifiable form) is made aware in advance of the fact that such photographs are being taken or such video, recording, photograph, image, illustration or report is being made, and of all the purposes for which they might be used, including disclosure to UMJ and use by UMJ or its licensees in any work or product.
 That individual, legal guardian or person with legal authority must give his/her explicit written consent.
 If such consent is made subject to any conditions (for example, adopting measures to prevent personal identification of the person concerned), UMJ must be made aware in writing of all such conditions.
 Written consents must be retained by the author and copies of the consents or evidence that such consents have been obtained must be provided to UMJ on request.